MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointFolder.md

 `# % $`

 If these characters are present in the filename, the file owner must rename the file so that it does NOT contain any of these characters.

+### Permissions

+User requesting document library contents should have access to the SharePoint Site as well as the Document Library, and any folders leading to the requested file.